-- Participants are required to prepare bottom fishery impact assessments for all proposed bottom fishing activities in the SIOFA Area, irrespective of the proposed scale, area or previous history of such fishing activities.
-This includes new fisheries (defined in Annex A). - The BFIA should be submitted to the SIOFA Secretariat, at least 30 days prior to the commencement of the SC meeting.
-Participants that have prepared a BFIA prior to the CMM 2016/01 entering into force should submit the BFIA to the SC as soon as possible. - For fishing commencing after CMM 2016/01 entering into force, BFIAs are to be prepared and submitted to the SIOFA Secretariat prior to commencement of any bottom fishing evaluated under the assessment. - Fishing may then proceed in accordance with the management and mitigation measures proposed in the assessment while the assessment is being evaluated. - The Secretariat will forwarded the BFIA to the SC for evaluation. - 2.
-The SC is required to evaluate all BFIAs received and provide written advice, through the SIOFA Secretariat at the annual SC meeting, as to: - a.
+- 1. Participants are required to prepare bottom fishery impact assessments for all proposed bottom fishing activities in the SIOFA Area, irrespective of the proposed scale, area or previous history of such fishing activities.
+This includes new and exploratory fisheries. - The BFIA should be submitted to the SIOFA Secretariat, at least 30 days prior to the commencement of the SC meeting.
+Participants that have prepared a BFIA prior to the CMM 2016/01 entering into force should submit the BFIA to the SC as soon as possible. - For fishing commencing after CMM 2016/01 entering into force, BFIAs are to be prepared and submitted to the SIOFA Secretariat prior to commencement of any bottom fishing evaluated under the assessment. - Fishing may then proceed in accordance with the management and mitigation measures proposed in the assessment while the assessment is being evaluated. - All bottom fishery impact assessments are to be posted on the SIOFA website for public comment for a period of 30 days, and forwarded to the SC for comment. - 2.
+The SC is required to evaluate all BFIAs received and provide written advice, through the SIOFA Secretariat [within 60 days of assessments being received or at the annual SC meeting], as to: - a.
 The likely cumulative impacts of bottom fishing activity from vessels flying the flag of a participant in the Agreement Area; and - b.
 Whether each BFIA meets an appropriate standard in light of international standards and the SIOFA BFIAS. - 3.
-Scientific Committee comments on assessments are to be documented in its meeting reports. - 4.
-Flag states are required to respond to the written comments provided by the SC regarding areas of concern or inadequacy of the BFIA.
-This response will require a revised BFIA to be submitted for SC evaluation. - 5.
+Scientific Committee comments on assessments are to be documented in its meeting reports [or if the BFIA is considered intersessionally, posted on the SIOFA website]. - 4.
+Flag states are required to respond to the written comments provided by the SC.
+This response may require a revised BFIA to be submitted for SC evaluation. - 5.
 Participants are required to prepare a new BFIA if a substantial change in the fishery has occurred, such that it is likely that the risk or impacts of the fishery may have changed.
 Changes that might trigger a re-assessment would include: expansion in fishing effort or catch, changes in intended fishing areas, management measures or the use of new gear.